kostin-kirill/devops-interview-task/README.md

 This exercise is timeboxed, but if any of these shortcut the process by making it easier in the long-run they might be worth considering up front.
 We won't mark you down for not doing the extra credits, but if you want to give them a go...

 * Make the service resilient in 2 availability zones.
-* Put the server behind a load balancer.
 * Run Nginx inside a Docker container.
+* Use the checker script to start Nginx if it is not running.

-* Make the checker script SSH into the instance, check if Nginx is running and start it if it isn't.
+        For example, you might decide to modify the script to SSH in to the instances and start if needed.
+        Alternatively you might configure a process manager to use the checker script on the hosts themselves, such as supervisord or plain old systemd.

 # Questions